mackler/hdkeygen/README.md

 The names of the files generated for each account are:

-    account<account>.privateKey
+    account<serial>-<fingerprint>.privateKey
-    account<account>.chaincode
+    account<serial>-<fingerprint>.chaincode
-    externalChain<account>.publicKey
+    externalChain<serial>-<fingerprint>.publicKey
-    externalChain<account>.chaincode
+    externalChain<serial>-<fingerprint>.chaincode

-Where _account_ is the account number you specify with the `--account` option when you run the program, which defaults to `0`.
+Where _serial_ is the account number you specify with the `--account` option when you run the program, which defaults to `0`, and _fingerprint_ is the (probably) unique 4-byte fingerprint of the account node's HD key, represented as an **unsigned** integer. *Note: the fingerprint number in the names of the external chain files is that of the account key, not the external chain key.*

 The private key file will be encrypted using AES-256.
 To be clear: the private key is the parent node of the external-chain public key,